Deeper Mindfulness: Frame by Frame

-“Frame by Frame allows people who have already completed an 8-week mindfulness programme to explore an aspect of mindfulness that isn’t covered explicitly in such courses: ‘feeling tone’.
+Deeper Mindfulness: exploring feeling tone frame by frame allows people who have already completed an 8-week mindfulness programme to explore an aspect of mindfulness that isn’t covered explicitly in such courses: ‘feeling tone’.
 Feeling tone is a sense of the positive or negative that every human experience has, and is the tipping point for our mood.”

 It is informed by recent psychological findings that reveal that every waking moment, our understanding of the world is dominated by imagining how we can take action within it, coloured by what is called ‘feeling tone’.
 Feeling tone is the moment-by-moment ‘read-out’ of how much a sensation, thought or emotion feels pleasant, unpleasant, or neither.
 Based on this moment-by-moment ‘read out’, the body allocates its resources as it gears up for real or imagined action.
 This can prepare us well for action, but it can also put us at risk of becoming exhausted without our realising it.